Visiting Colorado’s mountain resorts in 2022

 The Grand Hyatt is removed from the busier areas of Vail, which I like, but that would not be for everyone.
 It has a lovely pool which looks out over Gore Creek, a beautiful spa and huge attached fitness center which I did actually use.
 Looking back I have no idea why I felt the need to exercise, after a full day of skiing.
 It also has a basketball court and other amenities.

 Fans of Breckenridge are true fans – they return again and again and absolutely love it.
 Like Vail, Breckenridge is a huge resort.
 There is seemingly limitless terrain to enjoy, almost 60% of it for advanced skiers.
 It is also known for its terrain parks.
 And, like all the big Colorado resorts, the ski school is excellent.
 It also has a cute and historic town with lots of delicious restaurants.
 And there’s lots to do besides downhill skiing.
 I cross country skied here last winter and it was fantastic.

 The only negative I can report is it can be very windy.
-So Breck has everything you could want in a ski holiday.
-And I’ve had a great time there, and I do recommend it.
-For families, I do prefer Steamboat f.
-I think it’s northern Colorado “ranch country” setting makes it feels more western.
+So “Breck” has everything you could want in a ski holiday and I’ve had a great time there.
+For families, I do prefer Steamboat.
+I think its northern Colorado “ranch country” setting makes it feels more western.
 But Breck is a little closer to Denver.